 Married or divorced, women who were born before Jan.
 2, 1954, can still file something called a restricted application.
 Doing that allows them to claim a spousal benefit while letting their benefit based on their own record of earnings grow.
 A new law enacted in 2015 prohibits those born on or after Jan.
 2, 1954, from using the restricted application.

 But Jim Blankenship, a certified financial planner with Blankenship Financial Planning and author of "A Social Security Owner's Manual,"says that women – married or divorced – who fall under the old law are either being told or assume that they aren't eligible for spousal benefits.
 They're making that assumption because their own benefit is something more than 50 percent of the spouse's – or ex-spouse's – benefit.

-Blankenship says these people can still file a restricted application once they've reached full retirement age or if the other spouse has filed (married), or if they're independently entitled (divorced spouse), and then delay their own benefit to a later date.
+Blankenship says these people can still file a restricted application once they've reached full retirement age and if the other spouse has filed (married), or if they're independently entitled (divorced), and then delay their own benefit to a later date.